British Rail Class 222: Grand Central

 Grand Central, on the announcement of its open-access operation to in the summer of 2006, planned to run its services using five Class 222 units, with the intention of starting by the end of that year.
 However, this never happened, pushing back the planned start date while the company looked for alternatives.
 Grand Central finally started operating in December 2007 using three High Speed Trains.

 Refurbishment

 East Midlands Trains refurbished its entire Class 222 fleet.
 The refurbishment included new seat covers and carpets in standard class.
 First class received new leather seat covers along with a new colour scheme and carpets.
 The refurbishment started in February 2011 and was complete by spring 2012.

-In 2024, East Midlands Railway began a refurbishment program on its entire Class 222 fleet, the program involves the refurbishment of the seating in standard class.
+In 2024, East Midlands Railway began a refurbishment programme on its entire Class 222 fleet, the programme mainly involved the refurbishment of the seating in standard class.

+Beginning in 2026, Lumo commenced a refurbishment of their five-strong fleet.
+This included reforming five- and seven-car sets into six-car sets, and converting former first class carriages into standard carriages.
+This refurbishment also included the addition of driver only operation equipment to allow the trains to fit Lumo's operating requirements.